hotrodorm/hotrod/hotrod-project/hotrod-generator/Temas.md

 # Agenda

-Éstos son los temas a conversar.
+Subject to discuss.

 ## 1. Nombres para el abstract VO y VO

-Con el fin de unificar:
+With the aim of unifying:

-- Configuración.
+- The configuration.
-- Documentación.
+- The documentation.
-- Mensajería de info y errores.
+- The messaging and errors.

-Vamos a usar:
+We'll use:

-- **Layout**: (para la estructura re/generada)
+- **Layout**: for the structure that mimics the database tables and views.
-- **Model**: para el objeto al que se le puede agregar comportamiento y propiedades extras.
+- **Model**: for the class where the developer can add extra behavior and properties.

-Otras palabras consideradas:
+Other words considered:

 - copy
 - mirror
 - image
 - replica
-- reproduccion
+- reproduction
-- archetypo
+- archetype
 - original
 - sketch
 - blueprint